-The 9-1-1 SAVES Act would correct the classification of public safety telecommunicators.
+Federal legislation can correct the classification of public safety telecommunicators.

-- The 9-1-1 SAVES Act (H.R.
-6319) is a bipartisan, zero cost bill that would direct the OMB to correct the federal classification of public safety telecommunicators. - Under the SOC's classification rules, occupations are supposed to be grouped base on the work performed.
+- Bipartisan, zero cost legislation that would direct OMB to correct the federal classification of public safety telecommunicators has been introduced in the House of Representatives as the 9-1-1 SAVES Act (H.R.
+6319) and in the Senate as the Enhancing First Response Act (S. 3556), which also includes several other provisions to support public safety communications.1 - Under the SOC's classification rules, occupations are supposed to be grouped based on the work performed.
 The work performed by public safety telecommunicators such as coaching callers through CPR, dealing with active shooters is inherently protective. - Correcting the classification of public safety telecommunicators would make the SOC a more accurate and useful statistical resource. - Correcting the SOC would have no direct impact on salaries or benefits, but would provide much-deserved recognition for 9-1-1 professionals.